FEBRUARY 2023

 Prevention is key!

-1. 1.
-Check your furry friend from nose to tail after walks - paying extra special attention to tick hot spots, such as their head, ears, neck, feet, armpits, and groin!
+- 1. After walks, thoroughly check your furry friend from nose to tail, paying close attention to tick hotspots such as the head, ears, neck, feet, armpits, and groin.

 *ESCCAP, Ticks: information for pet owners, Fact Sheet 2 V001, 2011